Do Narcissists Enjoy Kissing?

 • It makes you feel safe to trust them

-Notice how all of the above points are about the narcissist manipulating your feelings and emotions for their own gain.
+Notice how all of the above points are about the narcissist manipulating your feelings and emotions for their gain?
 It has nothing to do with loving you or wanting to reciprocate kindness and pleasure.

 Kissing and Love Bombing